 You can help us achieve the changes we all care about by standing for election, delivering leaflets, canvassing voters or making phone calls.
 But you can also help by making a donation.

 Your donation will make a real difference.
-For example, AS has donated £100 to Harborough Liberal Democrats, which would meet the costs of holding and advertising a residents meeting: a real boost.
+For example, has donated to Harborough Liberal Democrats, which goes towards campaigning locally on issues that matter to residents: a real boost.

 Even if this is a one-off donation, we accept donations by Direct Debit.
 Donating is a simple online process and there are no forms to sign.
 Fees are lower which means more of your money goes where it's needed.
 Your payment is protected by the Direct Debit Guarantee.